Wellness at your fingertips

 How Can I Know for Certain If I Have Parasites and/or Heavy Metals?

-Hair analyses require you to snip your hair, weigh the hair, seal the sample in an envelope, and send to a lab where you may wait days for the results.
-Very cumbersome and expensive!
+Hair analyses may give a confirmation of heavy metals.
+Hair analyses require you to snip your hair, weigh the hair, seal the sample in an envelope, and send to a lab.

 *This blog is the opinion of the author and in no way implies medical advice.